cherryservers/cherryctl/docs/cherryctl_ip_update.md

 ### Synopsis

-Update tags, ptr record, a record or target server of a IP address.
+Update tags, ptr record, a record or target server of an IP address.

 ```
 cherryctl ip update ID [--ptr-record <ptr>] [--a-record <a>] [--tags <tags>] [flags]